This guide offers links to key print and online statistical sources.

 Researchers in the humanities, social sciences, commerce, health sciences and sciences will want to explore this guide.

-Access to various types and levels of data for your research include:
+Access to various types and levels of data for your research includes:

-Check the Library Catalogue as some titles are also housed in the Hocken Collections, or other branches.
+Check the Library Catalogue as some titles are also housed in the Hocken Collections, or other library locations.
 Since 2000 many former titles in print are now available, or continue online.

 Try a Subject search using 'statistics' as a subject keyword: